Olivea Farm to Table

 How It Compares in the Michelin Mexico Tier

 Within Mexico's growing group of Michelin-recognised restaurants, Olivea occupies a specific niche: rural Baja, farm-anchored, contemporary technique.
 That is a different proposition from Le Chique in Puerto Morelos, which leans into avant-garde theatre, or KOLI Cocina de Origen in Monterrey, which draws on northern Mexican culinary identity in an urban setting.
 HA' in Playa del Carmen and Levadura de Olla Restaurante in Oaxaca each reflect their respective regional food cultures in ways that make direct comparison difficult.
-Olivea's closest comparison point is the Baja wine-country fine-dining model, where the setting, the sourcing, and the cooking are inseparable.
+Olivea's closest comparison point is the Baja wine-country fine-dining model, where the setting, the sourcing, the cooking are inseparable.
 Internationally, the farm-to-table tasting menu format it operates in is well-established at restaurants like Jungsik in Seoul and César in New York City, but the Baja agricultural context is specific to this region.

 Practical Details